microsoft/atlas-design/site/src/components/form.md

 </form>
 ```

-## Form Validation
+## Form Behavior

-Use the form behavior component within a form to ensure accessible form validation.
+Use the `form-behavior` component within a form to ensure accessible form validation.
 Form elements should be contained by `.field` and `.field-body` class.
 When the form do not require any edits (i.e the only action is to submit), you can add a `new` attribute to override the validation.

 `.field-error` is placed after the element for form validation error messages.

+The form behavior component can accept certain HTML attributes.

+- `navigation` handles different navigation options after form submission.
+  - `follow` - redirect to the url provided by the API response header or `navigation-href` attribute value.
+  - `reload` - reload the current page
+  - `replace` - replaces the current page with the url provided by the API response header or `navigation-href` attribute value.
+- `navigation-href` - the url to navigate to.
+- `header-` - attribute values are added to the submit request header.

 ##### Form with edits required